Least zero of pairs of additive cubic equations: Introduction

 \section{Introduction}

 Davenport and Lewis \cite{Davenport1966CubicEO} have shown that \eqref{eq:zuikaishi} is soluble (with not all of $x_1,...,x_n$ zero) for every $n \ge 18$.
 Cook \cite{Cook1972PairsOA} has shown that 18 can be replaced by 17.
-Then R.C.Vaughan \cite{Vaughan_Additive_1975} has shown that the value of n needed for general equations can be replaced to 16.
-An example of Davenport and Lewis \cite[(4) and (5)]{Davenport1966CubicEO} with $n=15$ and having no non-trivial solution implies that $n=16$ is essentially the best possible.
+Then R.C.Vaughan \cite{Vaughan_Additive_1975} has shown that the value of n needed for general equations can be reduced to 16.
+An example due to Davenport and Lewis \cite[(4) and (5)]{Davenport1966CubicEO} with $n=15$ has no non-trivial solution; this shows that $n=16$ is essentially the best possible.

 It is very natural to find an effective upper bound for the smallest positive integer $\lambda$ with the property that when there is a non-trivial solution $\mathbf{x} = (x_1,...,x_n) \in \mathbb{Z}^{n}$ to \eqref{eq:zuikaishi}, so there is such a solution with $\max\{\lvert x_{i} \rvert : 1\leq i \leq n \} \leq \lambda$.
 We denote this quantity by $\Lambda_{n}(F,G)$, simply written as $\Lambda_{n}$.